Tim Morehouse

 Timothy Frank Morehouse (born July 29, 1978) is an American fencer who won a Silver Medal competing in the men's sabre as a member of the United States fencing team at the 2008 Summer Olympics in Beijing.
 Morehouse is coached by Yury Gelman.
 He is the founder of the Fencing in the Schools program.

 Early life

 Morehouse is the son of Eloise and John Morehouse.
-He grew up in the Riverdale section of the Bronx in New York City.
+He grew up in New York City in the neighborhoods of Washington Heights and Riverdale.
 He originally took up fencing at Riverdale Country School in order to be excused from gym class.
 In high school, he played on the Riverdale Country School's baseball team all four years and was a member of the cross country running team for one year.
 He was the fencing team's captain and most valuable player during his junior and senior years at the school.

 Higher education

-Morehouse received a bachelor's degree from Brandeis University in 2000, majoring in History.
-He was awarded a master's degree in Teaching from Pace University in 2003.
+Morehouse received a bachelor's degree from Brandeis University in 2000, majoring in history.
+He earned a master's degree in teaching from Pace University in 2003.